State Fair event schedule: Saturday

 1:30 p.m.: Join the Circus in the Family Entertainment Area

-2 p.m.: Honeybee Demo in cage outside the Richards Building (weather permitting)
+2 p.m.: Chopstick Knitting Contest (open to the public) in the Richards Building

 2 p.m.: Dairy Milking Demo in the Agriculture Area’s Milking Parlor